NaeuralEdgeProtocol/edge_node/README.md

 This command initializes the Ratio1 Edge Node in development mode, automatically connecting it to the Ratio1 development network and preparing it to receive computation tasks while ensuring that all node data is stored in `r1vol`, preserving it between container restarts.

+> NOTE: currently we are using `naeural` DockerHub repository for the Edge Node image.
+In the future, we will move the image to the `ratio1` DockerHub repository.

 If for some reason you encounter issues when running the Edge Node, you can try to run the container with the `--platform linux/amd64` flag to ensure that the container runs on the correct platform.

 ```bash